hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 	# Output
 	# nada

-Since there is no configured RPATH entry, we have to rely on the default runtime search paths.
+Since there is no configured `LC_RPATH` entry, we have to rely on the default runtime search paths.
 One would assume that `/Library/Frameworks` would be included in the default search paths, but that is apparently not the case.
 Next, we'll try dropping it next to the binary -- that's usually a safe place to expect an rpath to resolve.

 	sudo cp -r /Library/Frameworks/SDL2.framework Debug

+**Update** I've since found that this `rpath` can be added to the XCode configuration using the CMake property `XCODE_ATTRIBUTE_LD_RUNPATH_SEARCH_PATHS` within the `CMakeLists.txt` configuration for the target:
+`set_target_properties(${target} PROPERTIES XCODE_ATTRIBUTE_LD_RUNPATH_SEARCH_PATHS "/Library/Frameworks")`

 After running again, we get: